svenmuellerssen/Neo4JQuery/README.md

 <a name="delete2" />
 ### delete(obj, callback)
 Deletes the node object.
 This overrides the NodeJS driver method and pass-through the parameters.
+At the moment the method awaits a seraph node object but will be adapted to only pass-in a javascript literal object.
 __Please don't use this function.
 It is not working properly now.__

 __Arguments__

 * `obj` (object) - the node object that has to be deleted.